niduniDK/AgroBot/README.md

 *.
 Tracking Plant Health: Keep track of plant health over time and get insights into the best care practices based on your region’s climate and soil conditions.

-*.
-Community-Driven Knowledge Base: Users can contribute to the platform by adding new diseases and solutions, creating a growing knowledge base for farmers worldwide.

 ### 📈 Future Plans
 *.
 Mobile Application: Develop a mobile version of AgroBot for easier access in the field.